 -- The same as above, but Minolta dropped the Rokkor name.

--- First style enlarging lens.
+-- First style of this enlarging lens.
 Chrome body.
 Designed for 24x36mm negatives -- and similar sized negatives, since Minolta at first made many cameras with 24x32mm, 24x33mm, and 24x34mm images.

 -- A multi-coated, six-element in five groups enlarging lens of superb quality for B&W and color enlarging -- that's what the "CE" means.
 It sports a standard Leica thread, click-stop override, and illuminated f-stops on BOTH sides of the lens.
 Designed for 24x36mm negatives.